-Anyone who has been travelling with me around the wineries will know that I am a glassware fiend, as can be attested by my friends last month in the Hunter.
-I just love glassware and I have never been as excited (by glass accoutrements) as I was when I discovered that I could combine my passions for Champagne, Christmas decorations & glassware all in one superb Waterford ’12 Days of Christmas’ package (Thanks Robyn!).
-While I have not quite reached that heavenly realm at this point, I am almost there.
+Anyone who has been travelling with me around the wineries will know that I am a glassware fiend.
+I just love my glassware!
+For instance, I have never been as excited (by glass accoutrements) as I was when I discovered that I could combine my passions for Champagne, Christmas decorations & glassware all in one superb Waterford ’12 Days of Christmas’ package.
+(Thanks Robyn!)
+And I have been using my Plumm glasses for over a decade now.
+I still am a fan.

-And so … the 5 other glass styles designed by the team from the Australian owned Plumm, have a more feminine elegance & grace to them than the tasting glass I first saw (which is in fact called the ‘RED or WHITE’).
-The team’s message is that ‘Five wine glasses are all you need’ & they have found the best two shapes for whites & reds with one for fizz.
-After 18 months of global research, they did expect to have a range with more shapes but as their research progressed they discovered that these glasses were coming up, well, plum, each time.
+At first glance, the 5 other glass styles designed by the team from the Australian owned Plumm, have a more curvaceous elegance & grace to them than the tasting glass I first saw (which is in fact called the ‘RED or WHITE’).
+The team’s message is that ‘Five wine glasses are all you need’!
+They have found the best two shapes for whites & reds with one for fizz after 18 months of global research.
+Interestingly, they did expect to have a range with more shapes.
+However, as their research progressed, they discovered that these glasses were coming up, well, plum, each time.

-To keep it simple, they even have named the glass styles ‘WHITEa’, ‘WHITEb’, ‘REDa’ … etc. Those glasses to be used for lighter styled, often aromatic, wines have narrower apertures with the glass used for the lighter reds resembling a poppy seed pod shape with it’s rim curling back out.
+To keep it simple, they even have named the glass styles ‘WHITEa’, ‘WHITEb’, ‘REDa’ … etc. Those glasses to be used for lighter styled, often aromatic, wines have narrower apertures.
+The glass used for the lighter reds resembles a poppy seed pod shape with it’s rim curling back out.
+A recurved rim.
 The glasses for the fuller bodied wines have the wider opening making the wines seem more balanced as they roll around the palate.

-Of course, in keeping with current fashion there is also a stemless selection that can do great spinning tricks on the table without tipping over (until they met me that was!).
-However, very cleverly Plumm also offer unbreakable polycarbonate replicas of most of their styles including stemless in the Plumm Outdoor range.
-While you cannot disguise that they are not fine crystal, they serve their purpose with style.
-And just for those who are after that touch of luxury of fine crystal there is the Plumm Handblown Vintage crystal versions which are taller and lighter.
+Of course, there is also a stemless selection.
+Those can do fun spinning tricks on the table without tipping over (until they met me that was!).
+For those who love the great outdoors, Plumm also offer unbreakable polycarbonate replicas of most of their styles including stemless in the Plumm Outdoor range.
+While you cannot disguise that the outdoor range are not fine crystal, they serve their purpose with style.
+And just for those who are after that touch of luxury of fine crystal, there is the Plumm Handblown Vintage crystal versions which are taller and lighter.

-There is no denying that Riedel are the global market leaders with their wide range of purposeful shapes and I love the fact that I can get a glass specifically for drinking my Fino.
-Of course, there is always room in the market for more wine glasses designed by wine people to get the best out of wine.
-The Plumm story is one that will capture our interest, while the understated elegance will capture our hearts.
+There is no denying that Riedel are the global market leaders with their wide range of purposeful shapes.
+I mean, I love the fact that I can get a glass specifically for drinking my Fino.
+There is always room in the market for more wine glasses designed by wine people, to get the best out of wine.
+The Plumm story is one that has capture our interest, while the understated elegance has captured our hearts.

-They are gaining distribution into major outlets now, but are still available via their website www.plumm.com.
+They are available in all major outlets now, but are still available via their website www.plumm.com.